muhkashiff/Extract_transform_load_EDA_Home_credit/README.md

 Number of missing values after filling: 0

 ```
+#### UnSupervised Learning

-### Models Comparise
+## Models Comparison
 After running unsupervised and supervised models their results are compared and time taken for the process to complete is also determine which will helps determing the economic machine leaning model to use.

 # Load
 In this phase, data is loaded into data warehouse.